jose02460/track-suggester/README.md

 ## Webpage that allows you to find a track to learn based on the questions that are answered.

-_This is a detailed description of your application.
+This is a detailed description of your application.
 Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. _
+Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. _ file:///Users/joserodriguez/Desktop/track-suggester/track-suggester/index.html

-file:///Users/Guest/Desktop/track-suggester/index.html
 ## Setup/Installation Requirements

  clone repository https://github.com/jose02460/track-suggester.git